Skip to main content

 Pending (gray)

-The server was just added and hasn't been tested yet.
+The server was just added and hasn't been tested yet, or an OAuth server still needs browser authorization.

 Server actions